 Below are some additional ideas for you to consider.

-The direct and indirect accident costs represent the "benefits" if we adopt the recommended actions.
-The benefits are realized as savings in these costs.
-The company will not have to pay them out over the foreseeable future.
-To help estimate direct and indirect costs, you can use OSHA's Safety Pays software.
+To help estimate direct and indirect cost savings, you can use OSHA's Safety Pays software.
 This is an excellent software tool that determines direct and indirect accident costs.
 It also calculates the business volume required to cover those costs.
 The data is based on 52,000 lost-time claims submitted to a major workers compensation insurance carrier.

 The indirect costs for accidents will usually be higher than the direct costs.
 Generally this ratio will be 1.5 or higher.
-To determine the ratio between the indirect and direct costs, click on the equation to the right.
+To determine the ratio between the indirect and direct costs, click on the equation below.

 Let's say an employee injured his hand (requiring surgery) while working around the machinery in our scenario.
 If the indirect (uninsured) accident cost totals $160,000 and the direct (insured) cost is $40,000, the ratio of indirect to direct costs will be 4:1.
 This ratio just happens to be the most common or "average" ratio between indirect and direct accident costs in the USA.

 This ratio is a little more dramatic than contrasting the indirect costs with direct costs.
 It helps emphasize the fact that direct costs are actually just the tip of the iceberg.
-To determine the ratio between total accident costs to direct costs, click on the equation to the right.
+To determine the ratio between total accident costs to direct costs, click on the equation below.

 Let's say our investment to train all employees on lockout/tagout procedures, machine guarding and PPE while working around machinery will be $20,000.
-If our total accident cost is $200,000, our ROI will be 1000%!!!
+If our total accident cost is $200,000, our ROI will be 10 times the investment or 1000%!
 Now that's a return.